Our top grade, sustainably-grown matcha from Nishio, Aichi, Japan.

 - If you want stronger tea, use more matcha

 A Japanese study found that drinking green tea daily can lower the risk of death from a variety of different illnesses, including cardiovascular disease.
 The Tohoku University study looked at over 40,000 healthy adults aged 40-79 who lived in Japan.
 Over the course of the 11-year study, people who drink three or more cups of green tea a day had a 16 percent lower risk of dying from any cause and a 26 percent lower risk of dying from heart related illnesses than those who only drank one cup of tea a day.

 Matcha is made from the same shade-grown tea leaves used to make gyokuro.
-Tea bushes are covered from the sunlight, turning the leaves to become a darker green and cause the production of amino acids which makes the resulting tea sweeter.
+Tea bushes are covered from the sunlight, allowing the leaves to become a darker green and cause the production of amino acids which makes the resulting tea sweeter.
 The tea buds are hand-picked and rolled out flat to dry.
-Then they are de-veined, de-stemmed, and grounded by stone into fine powder, matcha.
+Then they are de-veined, de-stemmed, and ground by stone into fine powder, matcha.